f-grimaldi/AdvAttack/README.md

 # AdvAttack
 ## Zero Order Optimization Algorithm for Constrained Non-Convex Optimization
-This repository contains the code to implements various zero order algorithms used to perform adversarial attacks against black box Deep Neural Networks.
+This repository contains the code to implements various zero order algorithms used to perform adversarial attacks against black box Deep Neural Networks.<br>
+The full description of the problem, analysis and conclusion can be found in *Report.pdf*.

 ### Requirements
 * **Python 3**